zzhangjii/learning-library/workshops/dvcs-5/LabGuide500.md

 Key Take Aways from this lab:
 - Learning how to create Dataflows
-- Using Machine Learning abilities of OAC
+- Using the **Machine Learning** abilities of OAC

-## What is Machine Learning?
+### What is Machine Learning?
-Machine learning at its most basic is the usage of algorithms to parse data, learn from it, and then make a determination or prediction about something.
-OAC5 uses Machine Learning to make predictions using your existing data.
-Data Visualization also provides scripts to train data models that you can add to other datasets to predict trends and patterns in data.
+Machine learning, at its most basic, is the usage of algorithms to parse data, learn from it, and then make a determination or prediction about something.
+The Machine Learning abilities of OAC5 allow you to make predictions based on your data set.
+Data Visualization also provides scripts to train data models that you can add to other data sets to predict trends and patterns in data.

 ### Scenario

 When customers purchase products through a partner, KoolKart would like to include a discount coupon in the shipping confirmation email as an incentive for users to subscribe to the KoolKart mailing list.
 Now, Isla Stuart, who works in the market research department has to understand the customer demographics and figure out how big the incentive should be.

-To do this, Isla  has already obtained 4 different datasets: Orders, Customers, Subscriptions and Partner Sales.
+To do this, Isla  has already obtained 4 different data sets: Orders, Customers, Subscriptions and Partner Sales.
 She wants to look at subscription patterns on the KoolKart website and develop a model that looks at past subscription data to determine how Customer Age Group, Customer Gender, Customer Country and  purchased Product Category influence the likeliness to subscribe.

-Isla knows that she needs to use KoolKart Orders and KoolKart Customers datasets together.
-Most importantly, she decides to utilize the Data Flow functionality of OAC that allows her to create a dataset tailored to her needs.
+Isla knows that she needs to use KoolKart Orders and KoolKart Customers data sets together.
+Most importantly, she decides to utilize the Data Flow functionality of OAC that allows her to create a data set tailored to her needs.
 Let's start!

-### 8a) Creating a Data Flow for Koolkart Orders and Customers
+### 5a) Creating a Data Flow for Koolkart Orders and Customers

-1. Create a Data Flow and add Dataset
+1. Create a Data Flow and add a data set

     Select the hamburger menu button and click on the Home button.